avl/noatun/README.md

     employees.sort_by_key(|emp| emp.name.clone());

-    // Check that database contains the employees we expect assert_eq!(
+    // Verify the database contains the employees we expect assert_eq!(
         employees,
         vec![